ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ## End of billing
 {: #end-billing}

-The monthly billing cycle ends when you delete the <!--virtual server instance--> virtual machine.
-If you scale your infrastructure up and down in response to workload requirements, your billing follows the timing of the <!--virtual server instance--> virtual machine provision change.
-If you stop the <!--virtual server instance--> virtual machine, the billing process is not stopped.
-Delete the <!--virtual server instance--> virtual machine to stop the billing cycle.
+The monthly billing cycle ends when you delete the virtual machine.
+If you scale your infrastructure up and down in response to workload requirements, your billing follows the timing of the virtual machine provision change.
+If you stop the virtual machine, the billing process is not stopped.
+Delete the virtual machine to stop the billing cycle.

 When your virtual machine is active but idle, you can use Dynamic Logical Partitioning (DLPAR) to resize it to a minimal state.
 You can drastically decrease the price per hour by reducing the core count and memory of the virtual machine.
 {: important}